Vegetable Biryani Recipe |Easy and Healthy [Step by Step]

 I have a confession to make here, for a long time I did not consider veg biryani a biryani.
 For instance, like many others, even I undermined vegetable biryani to be a pulao.

 But I would like to bust a bubble here and clear the confusion.
-Vegetable biryani is a form of biryani and should not be mixed up with pulao.
-The major difference between the two is in their preparation method.
+Vegetable biryani is a form of biryani and not actually a pulao.
+Yes, that is for real my readers.
+One major difference between a biryani and a pulao is in their preparation method.

-The draining method of cooking is adopted to prepare vegetable biryani.
-While an absorption method is used to cook pulao.
+In order to cook a vegetable biryani one must adopt the draining method of cooking.
+While a yummy pulao is always cooked by adopting an absorption method.
 Compared to pulao, the amount of spices that are used to cook biryani is more.
 It is spices that give vegetable biryani a rich flavor and aroma.

-Vegetable biryani is cooked with semi-boiled basmati rice and later on the water is drained from it.
+Vegetable biryani is cooked with semi-boiled basmati rice.
+Once the rice is rightly boiled one must drain the water completely.
 While pulao is prepared with water or vegetable stock which completely gets absorbed by the rice.

 Layering is used to prepare biryani.
 Be it a vegetarian biryani or a non-vegetarian biryani, at least one layer is dedicated to the meat or the veggies and the other layer is dedicated to the fried onions.